 - Accuracy- no anecdotal or unsubstantiated advice.

-The information comes primarily from research and expert-based knowledge, with a focus on scientific articles in peer-reviewed journals where possible.
+The information in the articles comes primarily from research-based and expert-based knowledge, with a focus on scientific articles in peer-reviewed journals where possible.

 How do you decide what to write about?

-The articles are too long.
+Most of the articles are too long for me.
 How can I get the TL;DR version?

 At the end of each article, there is a “summary and conclusions” section, which gives you a brief overview of the material.
 I recommend reading it even if you’ve already read the entire article, since it can help you go over the key points that you’ve just learned.